rom1v/gphat.github.io/_posts/2015-01-10-let-the-rithm-move-you.markdown

 categories: observability tech
 ---

 I've been a professional computery person for about 20 years as of the time I'm writing this.
-I've enjoyed working on ways to make my comptuer systems shit "observable" for at least 15 of those 20 years.
+I've enjoyed working on ways to make my computer systems shit "observable" for at least 15 of those 20 years.

 # Humble Beginnings